 Now, this might not be the best Fate up to date, but it is really enjoyable, it is definitely not bad, it is just quite "meh" compared to what Ufotable is capable of doing, so just erase the idea of comparing this to the other fate adaptations from your head and you will have a good time watching this Anime.
 Enjoyment 9/10

 Now that 2017 is drawing to a close, we can certainly say Fate/Apocrypha lived up to its name, given that this is an entirely unnecessary installment to view due to its poor quality.
-It is arguably the most bland and forgettable installment in the Fate series, notable only for current memes and trends in the community, such as traps and the meme of lewding fictional characters, as well as for what it tried and failed to accomplish over the course of its run.
+It is arguably the blandest, most forgettable installment in the Fate series, notable only for current memes and trends in the community, such as traps and the meme of lewding fictional characters, as well as for what it tried and failed to accomplish over the course of its run.
 Now before I delve into the review proper, allow me to answer some burning questions:

-“Can Fate/Apocrypha be watched as
+“Can Fate/Apocrypha be watched as a

 Yes, but I wouldn't recommend doing so, as you want to know the rules of the main Holy Grail Wars first that way you know how this deviates.
 It doesn't explain all of those rules either nor does it explain all of the new stuff it does despite some attempts.
 You should at least watch the main timeline installments to avoid possible confusion with this one.
 So no, do not make this your first, let alone only experience with Fate/ anime.

 “Should I watch Fate/Grand Order: First Order beforehand?”